allan-bismarck/pokedexApp/PRIVACY POLICY.md

 Para idioma em português, role a página.

 ### Introduction
-Our privacy policy will help you understand what information we collect at *[Autonomo/Super Pokédex]*, how *[Autonomo/Super Pokédex]* uses it, and what choices you have.
+Our privacy policy will help you understand what information we collect at *[Allan Bismarck/Super Pokédex]*, how *[Allan Bismarck/Super Pokédex]* uses it, and what choices you have.
-*[Autonomo/Super Pokédex]* built the *[Super Pokédex]* app as a free app.
-This SERVICE is provided by *[Autonomo/Super Pokédex]* at no cost and is intended for use as is.
+*[Allan Bismarck/Super Pokédex]* built the *[Super Pokédex]* app as a free app.
+This SERVICE is provided by *[Allan Bismarck/Super Pokédex]* at no cost and is intended for use as is.
 If you choose to use our Service, then you agree to the collection and use of information in  relation with this policy.
 The Personal Information that we collect are used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.
 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible in our website, unless otherwise  defined in this Privacy Policy.

 ### Information Collection and Use
-For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to users name, email address, gender, location, pictures.
-The information that we request will be retained by us and used as described in this privacy policy.
-The app does use third party services that may collect information used to identify you.
+Our app does not collect any user information.

 ### Cookies
 Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
 These are sent to your browser from the website that you visit and are stored on your devices’s internal memory.